X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Proposed X-REFINE Framework

-X-REFINE jointly optimizes $\mathbf{m}^{*}_{\text{in}}$ and $\mathbf{m}^{*}_{\text{arch}}$ by leveraging XAI-derived relevance scores.
-Input filtering employs value-based thresholding ($R_{i} \geq \tau$) to exploit channel sparsity, dynamically excluding subcarriers that fall below a fixed quality-control threshold.
+X-REFINE jointly optimizes $\ma{m}^{*}_{\text{in}}$ and $\ma{m}^{*}_{\text{arch}}$ by leveraging XAI-derived relevance scores.
+Input filtering employs value-based thresholding ($\bar{\ma{r}}_{i} \geq \tau$) to exploit channel sparsity, dynamically excluding subcarriers that fall below a fixed quality-control threshold.
 Conversely, percentile-based thresholding ($P$) is applied to hidden layers to enforce structural sparsity.
 By pruning a fixed proportion of neurons (e.g., the bottom 30\%), we guarantee model compression and prevent layer collapse, as relevance scores naturally scale down with depth.
 While input filtering removes irrelevant subcarriers, percentile ranking maintains network integrity by preserving the most significant features relative to each layer's specific distribution.
-Due to the discrete high-dimensional nature of this joint optimization, the relationship between $(\tau, P)$ and BER is non-monotonic and non-convex.
-Simultaneous removal of features can lead to performance collapse, and the combinatorial search space makes the exhaustive analytical solutions hard.
-Consequently, we transform \eqref{eq:threshold_fine_tuning} into a structured numerical grid search.
-This allows for identifying the optimal $(\mathbf{m}^{*}_{\text{in}}, \mathbf{m}^{*}_{\text{arch}})$ that minimizes complexity while empirically guaranteeing BER performance without requiring a closed-form derivation.
+The optimization problem in (4) involves the indicator function $\mathbb{I}(\cdot)$, rendering the objective function non-differentiable and the search space combinatorial.
+Since the mapping between the discrete masks $(\ma{m}^{*}_{\text{in}}, \ma{m}^{*}_{\text{arch}})$ and the BER performance is non-convex and lacks a closed-form derivative, standard gradient-based optimization techniques are inapplicable.
+Consequently, we adopt a structured numerical grid search over the discrete sets $\mathcal{T}$ and $\mathcal{P}$.
+This approach provides a computationally tractable way to identify the global optimum within the defined search space while empirically guaranteeing that the BER constraints are satisfied.